sparkflows/sparkflows-docs/docs/rest-api/rest-api-curl/workflow-execution.rst

 The Workflow Execution REST APIs allow you to execute Workflows, get results etc.

-Below are the various Workflow Execution APIs available in Fire Insights.
-They should be executed after you have logged into Fire Insights.
+Below are the various Workflow Execution APIs available in Sparkflows.
+They should be executed after you have logged into Sparkflows.

 List all the Executions